-Neil Rogachevsky is the Tikvah postdoctoral fellow at the Straus Center for Torah and Western Thought at Yeshiva University.
+Neil Rogachevsky teaches at the Straus Center for Torah and Western Thought at Yeshiva University.

 In its embrace of social psychology and “process over politics,” the new hit drama mirrors the mentality that helped produce the disastrous Oslo Accords themselves.